nkaradzhov/ssh-config-switch/readme.md

 # SSH Config Switch

-A tool to manage and switch between different SSH configuration files easily.
+A tool to manage and switch between different SSH configuration files easily

 ## Features

--   **List**: Display available SSH configuration profiles.
+-   **List**: Display available SSH configuration profiles
--   **Use**: Activate a selected SSH configuration profile and backup the current one.
+-   **Use**: Activate a selected SSH configuration profile and backup the current one

+## Assumptions

+1. Location of SSH Profiles:

+    - All available SSH configuration profiles should be located in the user's `~/.ssh/` directory

+2. Naming Convention:

+    - SSH configuration profiles must follow a specific naming pattern: config.\<name>
+    - For example, if you have profiles for `work` and `personal` use, they should be named `config.work` and `config.personal`, respectively.

+3. Backup:

+    - Before switching profiles, the program creates a backup of the current config file, named `config.backup`.
+This ensures you can restore the previous configuration if needed

 ## Installation